alissatroiano/MS-1/README.md

 * All CSS prefixes in style.css were provided by [Autoprefixer CSS Online](https://autoprefixer.github.io/)
 * Tests were conducted by the developer to ensure that all navbar links work properly.
 * Tests were conducted by the developer to ensure that all social media links in the navbar work properly.
-*  Tests were conducted by the developer to ensure that all social media links open in a new tab using `target=_blank`
+*  Tests were conducted by the developer to ensure that all social media links open in a new tab using `target=_blank`.

 Tests have been conducted to ensure that:
 * The website is responsive